resquenazi/neuro545_Project/Matlab_Scripts/README.md

 Run the main script in Project.m

-This is where the description of what is being done can be found
+This script takes you through the stimulus generation process for dicoptic stimuli where the spatial frequency and orientation information in each eye is flipped.